-- 2. Start the engine. - 3.
-With the engine running, the brake applied, and the clutch out, rotate the steering wheel 180° counterclockwise from center. - 4.
-Press ESP button four times within twenty seconds.
+- 1. Start with the engine off, and vehicle in PARK with wheels straight. - 2.
+Start the engine. - 3.
+With the engine running, the brake applied, rotate the steering wheel 180° counterclockwise from center.

+- 4. Press ESP button four times within twenty seconds.
 The "ESP/TCS Indicator Light" should appear and disappear four times. - 5.
 Rotate the steering wheel 360° clockwise (180° clockwise from center). - 6.
 Cycle ignition switch OFF then ON. - 7.
 If the sequence was completed properly, the "ESP/ TCS Indicator Light" will blink several times to confirm HSA is off.